webpack/webpack.js.org/src/content/concepts/entry-points.md

 __Why?__ In a multi-page application, the server is going to fetch a new HTML document for you.
 The page reloads this new document and assets are redownloaded.
 However, this gives us the unique opportunity to do things like using [`optimization.splitChunks`](/configuration/optimization/#optimizationsplitchunks) to create bundles of shared application code between each page.
 Multi-page applications that reuse a lot of code/modules between entry points can greatly benefit from these techniques, as the number of entry points increases.

 T> As a rule of thumb: Use exactly one entry point for each HTML document.
+See the issue [described here](https://bundlers.tooling.report/code-splitting/multi-entry/) for more details.